sourwurm/Lab/i-complexity/README.md

 	   to keep the old file and the new file seperate and organized.

 - OPTIONAL PARAMETERS
-	1. dim1, dim2, and dim3
+	1. dim1
+	2. dim2
+	3. dim3
 		*Let's you specify dimensions to order the features by.
-Dimensions that aren't specified will be ordered normally (still by dimension, but will come after).
+Dimensions that aren't specified will be ordered normally (alphabetically).
-		* dim1 and dim2 need to be specified for dim3 to work, and similarly dim1 must be defined for dim2 to work. (i.e. cant define just dim1 and dim3, or dim 2 and dim3).
-		* dim1, dim2, and dim3 will be ordered as well. (dim1 appears first, dim2 after that, etc.)
+		* ex: dim1 = 'Person' -> All features pertaining to the 'Person' dimension will appear first in the 'features' column.
+Every feature that is NOT in the 'Person' dimensions will be ordered alphabetically, and appear after all of the 'Person' features.
+		* if using dim2 and dim3 too: dim1 appears first, followed by dim2, and then dim3.
+Un-specified dimensions will follow afterwards, again in alphabetical order (by dimension).

 All functions can be run independently through imports in a notebook, or through the commandline.
 Instructions on how to make a call with the commandline while including arguments are here: